shvets/linux_provision/README.md

 ssh vagrant@22.22.22.22
 ```

-Your linux box initial setup is completed and ready to use.
+Your linux box initial setup is completed now and ready to use.

 ## Installing and configuring Docker

-Docker is an open-source project that makes creating and managing **Linux containers** really easy.
-Containers are like extremely lightweight VMs - they allow code to run in isolation from other containers
-but safely share the machine's resources, all without the overhead of a hypervisor.
+Docker is an open-source project that helps you to create and manage **Linux containers**.
+Containers are like extremely lightweight VMs - they allow code to run in isolation from other containers.
+They safely share the machine's resources, all without the overhead of a hypervisor.

+In order to use Docker you have to install these programs:

+* [VirtualBox][VirtualBox].

-* Download and install VirtualBox for OSX from https://www.virtualbox.org/wiki/Downloads.
+* [boot2docker][boot2docker].
+You need to install it only for non-Linux environment.

-* Install boot2docker from http://boot2docker.io.

-**boot2docker** is a lightweight Linux distribution made specifically to run Docker containers.
-You need it
-only for non-Linux operating systems.
-It runs completely from RAM, weighs ~27MB and boots in ~5s.
+ boot2docker is a lightweight Linux image made specifically to run Docker containers.
+It runs completely from RAM, weighs  approximately 27 MB and boots in about 5 seconds.

-We'll run the Docker client natively on OS X, but the Docker server will run inside our boot2docker VM.
-This also means boot2docker, not OS X, is the Docker host.
+We'll run the Docker client natively on OSX, but the Docker server will run inside our boot2docker VM.
+This also means boot2docker, not OSX, is the Docker host.

-Initialize boot2docker virtual machine.This command will create **boot2docker-vm** virtual machine:
+This command will create **boot2docker-vm** virtual machine:

 ```bash
 boot2docker init